LibLogic/async-javascript/version-4/README.md

 ## Version 4
 - make async requests with vanilla javascript using promises
-- also making astyc requests with jQuery using promises
+- also making async requests with jQuery using promises

 ## READY STATES